mietek/haskell-on-heroku-website/pages/documentation/index.md

 For the purposes of getting started quickly, it is also possible to use [public packages](http://s3.halcyon.sh/), by not defining a private bucket.
 This is not recommended for production usage, as the set of available public packages may change at any time.

-Additionally, as public packages cannot match all dependencies required to compile every app, some apps will not compile successfully unless a private bucket is defined.
+Additionally, as public packages cannot match all dependencies required to compile every app, and uploading packages is not possible without defining a private bucket, some apps will not compile successfully.

 If a private bucket is defined, public packages are never used.
 This helps maintain complete control over the deployed code.